raspberrypilearning/morse-code-virtual-radio/README.md

 ![](./images/cover.png)

-This year marks the 100th anniversary of the declaration of [World War 1](http://en.wikipedia.org/wiki/World_War_I), also known as *The Great War*.
-The war began on the 28th of July 1914.
+This year marks the 100th anniversary of the declaration of [World War 1](http://en.wikipedia.org/wiki/World_War_I).
+Over 16 million people lost their lives and 20 million suffered injuries making it one of the bloodiest conflicts in human history.
+It became known as the Great War and subsequently the First World War.
+War was declared on the 28th of July 1914.
 To commemorate this event we've come up with a way for you to simulate and experience the main form of radio communication that was used back then.
+Imagine being alive then and sending and receiving messages that could mean life and death using only tones!

+*Note: This resources uses International Morse.*

 ## Lesson objectives